-At our 2018 annual meeting, we held an advisory vote seeking shareholder approval of a "say-on-pay" proposal approving our NEO compensation program.
-At the 2018 annual meeting, over 99.5% of the votes cast on our say-on-pay proposal were in support of our NEO compensation program, as described in our 2018 proxy statement.
+At our 2019 annual meeting, we held an advisory vote seeking shareholder approval of a "say-on-pay" proposal approving our NEO compensation program.
+At the 2019 annual meeting, over 99% of the votes cast on our say-on-pay proposal were in support of our NEO compensation program, as described in our 2019 proxy statement.
 Our compensation committee regularly evaluates market compensation practices, taking into consideration information relating to compensation paid by peers, and implements changes as it deems appropriate.
-Recognizing the strong shareholder support on last year's say-on-pay proposal, our compensation committee has continued to apply the same principles and general compensation programs.